 COVID-19: Cybersecurity Checklist for Remote Working

 At the moment, there is no time for companies to create the armies they need.
-While many organizations are now reconfiguring networks and systems to serve the needs of fully remote workforces, the success of these transformations is often being limited by less-than-optimal technology capabilities.
+While many organisations are now reconfiguring networks and systems to serve the needs of fully remote workforces, the success of these transformations is often being limited by less-than-optimal technology capabilities.

 While your IT infrastructure may be stressed by a significant increase in demand, cyber threat actors are actively seeking to exploit weaknesses that may exist in your newly implemented or temporary IT infrastructures.
-Below are some recommended steps, considerations, and tips to help protect your organization from malicious cyber threats.
+Below are some recommended steps, considerations, and tips to help protect your organisation from malicious cyber threats.

 Note that this is an inclusive, but not exhaustive, list of recommendations.

 - Update and communicate acceptable use policies for employees and address the use of home computing devices.

 - Identify functions requiring secure IT environments that remote working may not provide, and develop ways of performing them.